cw257900/inspiration_python/Rag/with_weaviate/docs/embedding and chunking.md

 Where to do the Embedding:
     1. Pre-embed vectors before loading to Weaviate, or <br>
     2. Use [Weaviate embed](https://weaviate.io/developers/weaviate/concepts/vector-quantization) during object creation. <br>

-What model and package to use:
+What model and package to use: <br>
     openai:
     > text-embedding-3-large, dimensions: 3072 <br>
     > text-embedding-ada-002, dimensions: 1536 <br>